 Exceptionally, on the proposal of the chairman or of a councillor supported by at least two other councillors, the Council may hold plenary, committee or working group meetings reserved for councillors only.
-ITU's

-14. Inaugural plenary meeting
+11. Inaugural plenary meeting

 Election of chairman and vicechairman of Council and SC-ADM Adoption of the agenda and allocation of documents